The Museum has updated cleaning procedures and various aspects of the Museum visit in response to recommendations from the CDC and WHO.

 Recommended parking is available at the American Cancer Society Parking Deck, located on Baker Street across from the Museum entrance.
 Other public parking lots are located throughout downtown Atlanta and are a short walk from the Museum.
 Special events may increase parking prices in public lots.
 See our Parking & Directions page for a list of parking garages.

-Parties at the Museum are currently suspended for the remainder of the 2020 year.
-To learn more about parties for 2021, click here.
+Parties at the Museum are currently suspended for 2021.
+To learn more about parties for 2022, click here.